The STC Story

 A major rebrand saw the church become known as ‘STC Sheffield’.

-STC now has a mission campus for the city and beyond, and the church has grown to 1000 members.
+STC now has a vibrant mission campus for the city and beyond.